CaptainPotassium/Potassium-DB-Macro/README.md

 ### Ok, now what?
 - Rather than downloading each image individually, open `~/.diffusionbee/images/` (⌘I).
 From there you can copy them to anywhere you want on your drive.
 - I recommend FFMEG to make a .MP4 or .MOV image from the images you've generated.
-	- installation: `brew install ffmpeg`
+	- Installation: `brew install ffmpeg`
+		- click [https://brew.sh/] to install brew if you do have it.
 	- To ensure that the process works properly, you should rename your images sequentially by the order they were created (they are not named sequentially by default).
 To easily do that:
 	- open the folder that you copied your of images to in Finder and ensure that your images are sorted by creation date.
 	- select all your images and use the built-in Finder function to rename them all at once.